heptarch/heptarch.github.io/drafts/demon.md

 into the darkness.
 A pulley lurched, then another, then a third, and a cantilevered armature covered in coils and ribbons of piping leaned forward as if bowing.
-The ball grew larger and a constellation of teardrops appeared around it, like angels dancing on the head of a pin.
+The ball grew larger and a constellation of teardrops began to dance around it, and Susan thought of angels on the head of a pin, or the twelve apostles, orbiting that central figure.

+The teardrops grew, their tails spiking into the ball and piercing it at the corners.
+The tails kept growing, no longer angelic,

 <p align="center">
   ⁂